nio-blocks/PID/README.md

 Properties
 --------------
-Measured Value : Signal to be controlled, compared with Set Point.
+Process Variable : Signal to be controlled, compared with Set Point.

 Set Point : Value that Measured Value should be.